yowainwright/es-check/README.md

 ## Version 7 🎉

-Thanks to the efforts of [Anders Kaseorg](https://github.com/andersk), ES Check has switched to [Commander](https://www.npmjs.com/package/commander
-)!
-There appears to be no clear breaking issues but this update is being merged as a major release for your ease-of-use.
-Please reach out with any observations or pull requests!
+Thanks to the efforts of [Anders Kaseorg](https://github.com/andersk), ES Check has switched to [Commander](https://www.npmjs.com/package/commander)!
+There appears to be no breaking issues but this update is being published as a major release for your ease-of-use.
+Please reach out with observations or pull requests features/fixes!

 This update was made for security purposes—dependencies not being maintained.

-Thanks to Anders for this deeper fix, to [StudioMaX](https://github.com/StudioMaX) for the initial issue and support, and to [Alexander Pepper](https://github.com/apepper
-) for digging into this issue more!
+Thanks to Anders for this deeper fix, to [Pavel Starosek](https://github.com/StudioMaX) for the initial issue and support, and to [Alexander Pepper](https://github.com/apepper) for digging into this issue more!

 ---